lukahn/password-manager-migration/README.md

 https://github.com/YIDING-CODER/MBOX---Email-extractor

 # Tidy up the domains to remove subdomains
 When going through my lists, I found that a great many of them were duplicates based on the subdomain (e.g. e.example.com, email.example.com), so after much searching I found the following tool which intelligently removes all sub domains, and just returns the main domain.
+This reduced the number of 'unique' domains from around 1,700 to around 1,400.
 Domain formats are very insopnsistent, so trying to filter it yourself using the number of dots (.) is a bad idea. https://github.com/john-kurkowski/tldextract
 ```
 for domain in $(cat domainlist); do tldextract $domain | cut -d " " -f 2,3 | sed 's/\ /\./g' >> newdomainlist; done